Bithumb

 Bithumb is a South Korean cryptocurrency exchange.
-Founded in 2014, with headquarters in Seoul, it initially went by the name Xcoin, but was rebranded as Bitthumb in 2015.
+Founded in 2014, with headquarters in Seoul, it initially went by the name Xcoin, but was rebranded as Bithumb in 2015.

 History

-In October 2018, BK Global Consortium signed a deal to buy a majority share of BTC Holding Co., which is Bithumb's largest investor.
+In October 2018, BK Global Consortium signed an agreement to acquire a majority stake in BTC Holding Co., Bithumb's largest investor.

-On January 22, 2019, OTC-listed holding company Blockchain Industries signed a binding letter of intent to merge with Bithumb on or before March 1, 2019.
-The plan is to form a new publicly traded entity called the Blockchain Exchange Alliance (BXA) that would ‘up-list’ on either the New York Stock Exchange or NASDAQ and make BXA the first major cryptocurrency exchange to go public.
+On January 22, 2019, the OTC-listed holding company Blockchain Industries signed a binding letter of intent to merge with Bithumb on or before March 1, 2019.
+The proposal called for the creation of a new publicly traded entity, the Blockchain Exchange Alliance (BXA), which would seek to uplist on either the New York Stock Exchange or NASDAQ, potentially making BXA the first major cryptocurrency exchange to go public.

-On April 11, 2019, Bithumb announced a net loss of KRW205.5 billion (US$180 million) in 2018, a sharp turnaround from the KRW427.2 billion profit in 2017, despite 2018's sales rising 17.5% to KRW391.7 million.
-The company blamed the loss on the sharp decline in the price of cryptocurrencies and reduced trading volume.
+On April 11, 2019, Bithumb reported a net loss of KRW205.5 billion (US$180 million) for 2018, compared with a profit of KRW427.2 billion in 2017, although its 2018 sales had risen 17.5% to KRW391.7 million.
+The company attributed the loss to the sharp decline in cryptocurrency prices and lower trading volume.

 Controversy

 In June 2017, hackers stole user information from a Bithumb employee's personal computer.

 In January 2018, Bithumb was raided by the government for alleged tax evasion.
 They were found not guilty, but still had to pay nearly $28 million in back taxes.

 In June 2018, approximately $32 million of cryptocurrency was stolen from Bithumb in a hack.

 In January 2019, 30 out of 340 total Bithumb employees were laid off in response to declining trading volume and profits in 2018.

-On March 29, 2019, Bithumb said that it had been hacked.
-It pointed its fingers at insiders.
-Nearly $20 million worth of EOS and Ripple tokens were estimated to have been stolen.
+On March 29, 2019, Bithumb said it had been hacked, blaming insiders, with nearly $20 million in EOS and Ripple tokens stolen.

-On September 2, 2020, Bithumb was reported in local Korean news that the Bithumb exchange was raided by the Seoul Metropolitan Police Agency's Intelligent Crime Investigation Unit.
-According to the report, the search and seizure is related to suspicion of investment fraud.
+On September 2, 2020, local Korean news reported that Bithumb was raided by the Seoul Metropolitan Police Agency over suspected investment fraud.

+In February 2026, Bithumb mistakenly transferred approximately 620,000 bitcoin, at a rate of roughly 2,000 bitcoin per user, to the accounts of 695 customers.
+The total transferred was in excess of US$40 billion.
+Bithumb stated that it reversed the transaction within 35 minutes and managed to recover 99.7% of the funds.